anitakate/Kate-palace/README.md

 We use SemVer for versioning.
 For the versions available, see the tags on this repository.

 Authors
-Catherine Nyambura - Initial work - Pizza Inn
-See also the list of contributors who participated in this project.
+Catherine Nyambura Ndung'u - Initial work - Pizza Inn See also the list of contributors who participated in this project.

 License